jaspartang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The Accuracy is 100%, maybe the pictures used for example is easier to be clasified.
+The Accuracy is 100%, maybe the pictures used for example is easier to be classified.
 In the future, I will download much more pictures, test the model and dive into it deeper.